Formatting Your Text#

 The page break code is applied to the text that follows it.
 It adds a “page break before” mark

 to the text when exporting to HTML or Open Document.
-This means that a [NEW PAGE]
+This means that a [new page]

 which has